 - P1 The Chief Constable may within the sphere of his or her operational responsibility form partnerships with other local public, private, voluntary and community sector organisations but shall prior to entering into such partnerships consult the Commissioner.
-The Chief Constable shall report at least annually to the Commissioner on the work of all such Partnerships - P2 The Chief Constable through the Force Chief Finance Officer shall promote and maintain the same high standards of conduct with regard to financial administration in partnerships that apply to the Commissioner. - The Commissioner's Chief Finance Officer and Force Chief Finance Officer must ensure that the accounting arrangements to be adopted relating to partnerships are satisfactory.
+The Chief Constable shall report at least annually to the Commissioner on the work of all such Partnerships. - P2 The Chief Constable through the Director of Finance & Corporate Services (S151) shall promote and maintain the same high standards of conduct with regard to financial administration in partnerships that apply to the Commissioner. - P3 The Commissioner's Chief Finance Officer and Director of Finance & Corporate Services (S151) must ensure that the accounting arrangements to be adopted relating to partnerships are satisfactory.
 They must also consider the overall corporate governance arrangements and legal issues when arranging contracts with external bodies.
 They must ensure that all identifiable risks have been fully appraised before agreements are entered into with external bodies. - P4 For the purposes of paragraphs P1 P3, 'partnership' is defined as a formal agreement between two or more independent bodies to work collectively at a strategic level to achieve agreed (an) objective(s) where highlighted risks are apparent.
 These risks are financial input, contractual obligations and staffing implications. - P5 Reporting as required by paragraph P1 shall be for those partnerships which are assessed as being of a combined high risk. - P6 Notwithstanding the above, the Commissioner is the legal contracting body.
-The Commissioner does NOT consent to the Chief Constable entering into contracts in his/her own right.
-Where the contract and procurement regulations authorise the Chief Constable, members of his/her staff or the strategic partner to enter into contracts on behalf of the Police and Crime Commissioner, they do so acting as agent of the Commissioner.
+The Commissioner does NOT consent to the Chief Constable entering into contracts in their own right.
+Where the contract and procurement regulations authorise the Chief Constable, members of their staff or the strategic partner to enter into contracts on behalf of the Police and Crime Commissioner, they do so acting as agent of the Commissioner.